Even if you have worked with the public sector in the past, this does not guarantee future wins.

 Learn more about what the UK Government and other public sector organisations will be considering when granting contracts below.

-New government procurement measures
+Social value and government procurement measures

 “We are determined to build a society where people from all parts of our country have access to the best public services.